-How do I acquire Thai citizenship?
+How can I get Thai citizenship?

 The story is one you hear often.
 Arrive in Thailand, often for a short stay, and before they know it, they’ve been here a decade or even more.
 Work, marriage, the weather, the beaches, whatever it is, leads many people to want to spend their lives here.
 And you have to admit, it isn’t a bad place to live.